 I scoffed as angry tears poured from my eyes.
 "Okay, I guess I'll just accept it, then," I mocked, climbing back down the ladder.
 When I reached the bottom, Xander pulled at my arm.
 "Let go of me!"
 I shouted, trying to pull away from him.
 But he didn't let me go.
 Instead, he pulled me closer to him until my face was pressed into his chest, and he held me prisoner there by wrapping his arms behind me.
 I cried and groaned as I attempted to push away from him, but he only held me tighter.
 I finally surrendered and allowed my sobs to vanish into Xander's warm embrace as my tears dampened his shirt.
 He didn't say anything more, and I was grateful.

 A/N: Thank you all for supporting this story.
 I received your reviews and PMs, and you have no idea how much they mean to me!
-And thanks to my little sis, kdramacrazy, for giving me two songs that I had on constant replay while writing this chapter.
+And thanks to my little sis, kdramacrazy, for suggesting two songs that I had on constant replay while writing this chapter.
 Heck, I listened to them every other minute of the day too: Cabi Song (Caribbean Bay) by SNSD and 2PM, and Talk That by Secret. 대박!